-The following sum describes the algebraic multiplicity of $0$ in the regular representaion $a-b$.
+The following sum describes the algebraic multiplicity of $0$ in the representation of $a-b$ on $M_1$.

 Let us explain this equation.
 The first $p^{m-i}$ is the dimension of the irreducible representation.
 The second $p^{m-i}$ is its multiplicity with which it appears in the regular representation.
 The third factor is the number of choices we have for $k$ to get a $p^{m-i}$ dimensional irreducible representation.
 The last factor represents the choices of $r$ and $s$ such that $r = s$.
-Further we have $S_2 = n = p^m$ times the eigenvalue $0$ in the one dimensional representations, that means when $k = 0, r = s.$
+Further we have $S_2 = p^m$ times the eigenvalue $0$ in the one dimensional representations in $M_2$, that means when $k = 0, r = s.$

-We are now interested in the normalized multiplicity of the eigenvalue $0$, that means in $\mu_m(\{0\}) = \frac{S_1 + S_2}{p^{3m}}$.
+We are now interested in the normalized multiplicity of the eigenvalue $0$, that means in $\mu_{A_m}(\{0\}) = \frac{S_1 + S_2}{p^{3m}}$.
 Using the above equations we get

-We are interested in the limit behaviour, that means in $\lim\limits_{m \to \infty} \mu_m(\{0\}).$ Using the geometric series we get
+We are interested in the limit behaviour, that means in $\lim\limits_{m \to \infty} \mu_{A_m}(\{0\}).$ Using the geometric series we get